tawasta/survey/survey_registry_portal/README.rst

 Survey Registry Portal
 ======================

-* Adds **"Survey Registry"** section to the portal (`/surveys/registry`)
+* Adds a **"Survey Registry"** section to the website (`/surveys/registry`)
-* Public users can view and search through completed surveys
+* Public users can view and search through completed surveys' answers
-* Surveys can be searched by respondent name, tags, answer title and survey title
-* Sorting options:
-  * Newest submissions first
-  * Respondent name
-  * Survey title
-  * Title in survey registry
 * Each survey submission has its own detailed page including detailed answers provided by the respondent
+* You can customize per question if their answers should be shown in the public registry
-* Also any backend fields of Survey User Input fields can be shown in frontend, if you have some info that is e.g. added to custom fields by the administrator after they have checked the survey submission
+* Also, any backend fields of Survey User Input records can be shown in the registry, if you have some info that is e.g. added to custom fields by the administrator after they have checked the survey submission.

 Configuration
 =============